getgreater85/insurance-cx-portfolio/README.md

 - Engagement (checkups, doctor visits, hospital admissions)
 - Business Metrics (insurance cost, tenure, competitive coverage)

+*⚠️ Note: This is mock/synthetic data from Kaggle.
+The dataset exhibits unrealistic patterns (e.g., health risk factors show minimal correlation with insurance costs), which would not occur in real actuarial pricing.
+This limitation is acknowledged in the analysis and demonstrates critical data quality assessment skills.*

 ---

 ## 💼 Business Value for CX Roles